How to Make an Easter Bunny Rabbit Cake

 - Grease and flour two 8-inch or 9-inch round cake pans, or spray them with Baker's Joy, a flour/oil combination cooking spray.

-- Allow cakes to cool slightly, about 4-5 minutes, then carefully remove cakes from pans and place them on a large cutting board or cake cooling rack.
+- Allow cakes to cool slightly, about 4 to 5 minutes, then carefully remove cakes from pans and place them on a large cutting board or cake cooling rack.
 Allow the cakes to cool completely.

 - Using a sharp knife, cut one of the cakes into ears and a bow-tie, as shown in the diagram.
 Leave the other cake whole.